Height-offset variables and pinning at infinity for gradient Gibbs measures on trees: Proofs

+The assumption that $C(t,t')$ and hence $\hat{C}(t)$ do not depend on $A_{h,\varepsilon}$ now allows to consider the limit $\varepsilon \to 0$ on the right hand side, as we explain now.
 By the continuity lemma (cf. \cite[Theorem 6.27]{Kl20}) the function is continuous and hence every $x \in A_{h,\varepsilon}$ is a Lebesgue point.
-From the Lebesgue differentiation theorem we thus deduce As the density $f_{X}$ is in particular positive on $a+\Z$, we may apply the same reasoning to the denominator in \eqref{eq: tt'-constant3}.
+From the Lebesgue differentiation theorem we thus deduce As the density $f_{X}$ is positive on $\R$, we may apply the same reasoning to the denominator in \eqref{eq: tt'-constant3}.
 Thus we obtain

 In particular,